-The arrogant idolater Pilate would not have allowed the Sanhedrin to engage him in one of their religious disputes.
+The arrogant pagan Pontius Pilate would not usually have allowed the Sanhedrin to engage him in one of their religious disputes.
 But as they brought before him such a dangerous ‘rebel,’ such a serious ‘threat’ to the Roman Empire, he could not refuse to reside over the case.
 Furthermore, the deafening upheaval of the ‘whole multitude’ had to catch Pilate’s undivided attention.
 The murderous anger, in which the priests flung the bleeding Jesus at his feet, spelt a full-scale riot among the Jews, and that must have cautioned Pilate to exercise some patience with them.

-Thus Pilate demanded, “What is your charge against this Man?”
+Thus, Pilate demanded, “What is your charge against this Man?”

 “We found this [Nazarene] perverting the nation, and forbidding to pay taxes to Caesar, saying that He Himself is Christ, a King,” they answered assertively.

-Readers Digest wrote in ‘Jesus And His Times,’ “The question was almost a code for any of the numerous rebels against Rome who had arisen in Palestine – like the many other Pilate was holding for execution at that very time.”
+Readers Digest wrote in ‘Jesus And His Times,’ “Pilate’s question was almost a code for any of the numerous rebels against Rome who had arisen in Palestine – like the many other Pilate was holding for execution at that very time.”

-He must have wondered how One Man, without followers by His side, without any form of military might, could pose such a serious threat to the mighty throne of Caesar.
+When Jesus did not answer, [I assume because He did not recognize the authority of this pagan court to preside over the case that the Hebrew Council had built against Him,] Pilate was genuinely puzzled by this Prisoner.
+Pontius Pilate must have wondered how One Man, without followers by His side, without any form of military might, could pose such a serious threat to the mighty throne of Caesar.
 How a Man, so hated by the angry multitudes that they wanted to tear Him limb from limb, could call Himself a King?